-It might be expected that when the Sun has sunspots, less heat would be reaching the surface, and escaping into space, and the Sun would be fainter (by a minuscule amount) than usual.
-But the heat that is unable to reach the surface increases the temperature below the surface, and as the regions below the sunspot become hotter, they radiate more than their usual amount of heat, and heat flows from them, into the surrounding regions.
-Those regions, unaffected by the magnetic field which causes the sunspot (which is very localized), move their greater than normal amount of heat to the surface, causing regions around the sunspot to be brighter than normal.
+It might be expected that when the Sun has sunspots, less heat would be reaching the surface and escaping into space and the Sun would be fainter (by a minuscule amount) than usual.
+But the heat that is unable to reach the surface increases the temperature below the surface, and as the regions below the sunspot become hotter they radiate more than their usual amount of heat, and heat flows from them into the surrounding regions.
+Those regions, unaffected by the magnetic field which causes the sunspot (which is very localized), radiate their greater than normal amount of heat to the surface, causing regions around the sunspot to be brighter than normal.

 Sunspots and the Solar magnetic field.

 (Image temporarily borrowed from Chaisson & McMillan, Astronomy Today)

 The cycle of solar activity, shown as the area covered by spots each day, averaged over a month (top) and as the area covered at various latitudes each day, averaged over a month (bottom), from 1875 to 2005.
 The latitude graph shows the "butterfly" pattern (named after its similarity to the wings of a butterfly) caused by spots appearing near mid-latitudes at the start of a solar cycle, and closer to the Equator near the end of the cycle.
 (David H. Hathaway, NASA, NSSTC, spaceweather.com)

 Yearly average sunspot numbers over the last four centuries.
 (NASA)

 Monthly average sunspot numbers from 1750 to 2005.
 (NASA)